awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

      **Type:** String

-     \(Required\) The Instance running Windows Server 2008 R2, 2012 R2 or 2016 with the SSM agent installed\.
+     \(Required\) The instance running Windows Server 2008 R2, 2012 R2, or 2016 with the SSM agent installed\.
    + `InstanceProfile`\.

      **Type:** String

      \(Required\) The IAM instance profile\.
 This is the IAM role used to perform the Systems Manager automation against the Amazon EC2 instance and AWS AMIs\.
 For more information, see [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.
    + `TargetWindowsVersion`

      **Type:** String

      \(Required\) Select the target Windows version\.
    + `SubnetId`